kyopark2014/writing-agent/README.md

         revise_template = (
             "You are an excellent writing assistant."
             "Revise this draft using the critique and additional information."
-            # "Provide the final answer using Korean with <result> tag."
             "Provide the final answer with <result> tag."

             "<draft>"